 Emerging themes are proactively addressed and fed back to the local authority and CESCP to ensure a coherent approach so that multi-agency awareness and strategies are developed

 There is a proactive approach to substance misuse.
-Issues of drugs and substance misuse are recorded and there is a standalone policy which is robustly delivered throughout the school and curriculum
+Issues of drugs and substance misuse are recorded, there are related policies and a curriculum which is robustly delivered throughout the school.

 Support and planning for children in custody and their resettlement back into the school community is undertaken, where necessary, as part of our inclusive approach